yousuketakada/ball_pyramid_puzzle/README.md

 ## Note on references

-I first came across this puzzle in a column of a now discontinued Japanese programming magazine entitled _C Magazine_, published around 2000, on which, unfortunately, I cannot give a precise citation.
+I first came across this puzzle in a column of a now discontinued Japanese programming magazine entitled _C MAGAZINE_.
+The column that introduced the puzzle was published around 2000;
+unfortunately, I no longer have access to it and cannot give a precise citation on it.
-I was so fascinated by the puzzle that I created my own (some pictures of which are shown above) and have kept it to this day.
+Although I, to be honest, was not able to solve the puzzle at first, I was so fascinated by it that I created my own (some pictures of which are shown above) and have kept it to this day.
-The author of the column said, if I remember correctly, that they bought a (physical) copy of the puzzle in the US.
+In the column, the author said, if I remember correctly, that they had bought a copy of the puzzle in the US.
 Some years ago, I happened to find the same puzzle dubbed ["perplexing pyramid"](http://www.robspuzzlepage.com/assembly.htm#gordonsolns) at a web museum of mechanical puzzles entitled